vivek37373/ath-isomiRDB/README.md

-# IsoMiRmap Arabidopsis thaliana Annotation
+# Arabidopsis thaliana isomiR annotation

  Here, you'll find essential lookup tables for annotating isomiRs of Arabidopsis thaliana, curated and organized for your convenience.